espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Class Features/Lore.md

 #### Moderate Curse

 The flow of information through your mind grows.
-The attention you divert to process this huge influx of information means you are always [[Off-Guard]].
+The attention you divert to process this huge influx of information means you are always [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]].

 At the start of each of your turns, you automatically make one check to [[Recall Knowledge]] as a free action.
 This uses a skill of your choice that has the Recall Knowledge action, using a result equal to 10 + your proficiency bonus in that skill (with no other bonuses, penalties, or modifiers).